Second Generation Exteriors

 We've completed over 500 projects from large commercial to small repairs...

 Second Generation Exteriors is a family run company based out of Airdrie, Alberta.
 My father, Lawrence, started a small exterior contracting company in Leduc, Alberta almost 40 years ago.
-At the young age of 10 I began working alongside my dad and with his guidance I started Second Generation Exteriors in 2014.
+At the young age of 10 I began working alongside my dad and with his guidance I started Second Generation Exteriors, an Airdrie roofing company in 2014.
 Before finding my place in this industry, I played professional hockey throughout North America.

 When I retired from hockey, I started my company with nothing but a tool belt and a lot of know how.
 Since 2014, Second Generation Exteriors has completed over 500 jobs ranging from large commercial projects to small repairs.
 I’ve come to learn there are no small jobs, only large companies.
 We pride ourselves on the small business, attention to detail and communication.
 Please contact us for a free estimate for any of your exterior needs.